Building-acoustics-TU-Eindhoven/Diffusion/doc/Finite Volume Method Use.md

 8. Select one or multiple surfaces you want to assign a boundary property;
 9. Click "Add tetgen boundary to selected";
 10. Under "Refine", change the refinement to 1;
-11. Under "Name": change the name to "materialname$abscoeff1,abscoeff2,..., abscoeffn" e.g."carpet$0.1515,0.3641,0.64,0.8264,0.8821" so a description of the surface followed by a $, followed by absorption coefficients per each frequency (maximum 5 frequencies) separated by commas for that surface;
+11. Under "Name": change the name to "materialname" e.g."carpet";
 12. After finishing defining all the boundaries, select the group and click the "export to generate mesh" button;
 13. Select Format = "gmsh" en Units = "m" and click "ok";
 14. Leave the options as they are apart from "pointSizes" which should change to True, click "ok" and save the .geo file;